qiime2/docs/source/tutorials/filtering.rst

 Identifier-based filtering is used to retain only a user-specified list of samples or features based on their identifiers (IDs) in a QIIME 2 metadata file.
 To filter by IDs, the user will provide a QIIME 2 metadata file as input with the ``--m-metadata-file`` parameter (for ``filter-samples`` or ``filter-features``) where the first column in the file contains the IDs that should be retained.
 Only the first column in this file will be used to filter IDs; all other columns (if any are present) will be ignored.
 Identifier-based filtering can be applied as follows to remove samples from a feature table.

-Let's create a really simple QIIME 2 metadata file that consists of a single column containing the IDs to filter by.
+Let's create a simple QIIME 2 metadata file that consists of a single column containing the IDs to filter by.
 We'll write a header line and two sample IDs to a new file called ``samples-to-keep.tsv``.
 If you already have a metadata file containing the IDs of the samples that you want to keep, you can skip this step.
 Otherwise, in practice, you'd probably create this file in a spreadsheet program or text editor, not on the command line as is being done here.

 .. command-block::
    echo SampleID > samples-to-keep.tsv